FusionCache/docs/docs/keyvalue.md

 <br/>

 ## Alternative Solution
-This approach has disadvantages:
+The above design has disadvantages:

 - Each key-value pair creates a separate object
-- To delete all key-values for a user we need to delete all the objects for that user.
+- To delete all key-values for a user we need to delete all the `kv` objects for that user.
 In this example that's just three, but realistically it would higher

 An alternative is a class which contains all the session values.
-This requires one object per user session, with all values available in a single object.
+This moves all the session values into a single object.

 Create the class: